Laborieux-Axel/SynapticMetaplasticityBNN/README.md

 # Synaptic Metaplasticity in Binarized Neural Networks

-This repository contains the code producing the figures of the paper Synaptic Metaplasticity in Binarized Neural Networks (BNN).
+This repository contains the code producing the figures of the [paper](https://arxiv.org/abs/2003.03533) "Synaptic Metaplasticity in Binarized Neural Networks" (BNNs).
 To set the environment run in your conda main environment:
 ```
 conda config --add channels conda-forge
 conda create --name environment_name --file requirements.txt